A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Temporal analysis for a search for pair halos around AGNs

-Below we demonstrate an application of the temporal analysis based on the separation of photon events recorded during AGN flares from those during quiescent states for a search for pair halos.
+In Sect.
+3.2, we demonstrate an application of the temporal analysis based on the separation of photon events recorded during AGN flares from those during quiescent states for a search for pair halos.
 Pair halos around AGNs are expected to possibly reveal themselves as an extended emission component in addition to a point source emission from AGNs.
 Note that the size of the extended component should be redshift-dependent.
-This dependence on a source redshift is caused 1) by a redshift-dependent deflection angle of secondary electrons and positrons in extragalactic magnetic fields (see Eqs.
-30 and 31 from \citet[][]{Neronov2009}), and 2) by geometry of propagation of cascade \grays{} from the source to the observer (see Eq.
+This dependence on a source redshift is caused by 1) a redshift-dependent deflection angle of secondary electrons and positrons in extragalactic magnetic fields (see Eqs.
+30 and 31 from \citet[][]{Neronov2009}), and 2) the geometry of propagation of cascade \grays{} from the source to the observer (see Eq.
 33 from \citet[][]{Neronov2009}).
-Note that the motion of the secondary electron-positron pairs is determined by the value of the correlation length of extragalactic magnetic field.
-Thus, if the correlation length, $\lambda_{\mathrm{B}}$, is much less than electron cooling distance $D_{\mathrm{e}}$, within which secondary electrons/positrons loose their energy via IC scattering of the CMB photons, deflections of secondary electrons/positrons are described as diffusion in angle.
-In the opposite case, motion of secondary electrons and positrons at the length scale of $D_{\mathrm{e}}$ can be approximated by the motion in a homogeneous magnetic field.
+Note that the motion of the secondary electron-positron pairs is determined by the value of the correlation length of the extragalactic magnetic field.
+Thus, if the correlation length, $\lambda_{\mathrm{B}}$, is much less than electron cooling distance $D_{\mathrm{e}}$, within which secondary electrons/positrons lose their energy via IC scattering of the CMB photons, deflections of secondary electrons/positrons are described as diffusion in angle.
+In the opposite case, motion of secondary electrons and positrons at the length scale of $D_{\mathrm{e}}$ can be approximated by their motion in a homogeneous magnetic field.
 The redshift dependencies are different for both these cases of motion.
-Apart from the redshift dependence due to motion of secondary electrons and positrons, geometry of \gray{} propagation introduces another redshift dependent factor which is determined by the ratio of a mean free path of primary TeV \grays{} propagating through the EBL to a distance to the source.
-We perform two different analyses to search for a pair halo component to compromise between the number of detected photon events and the tightness of redshift bins.
-In Sect.
-3.1, we start with a study of the spatial distributions of photons recorded during AGN flare and quiescent states.
-In Sect.
-3.2, we will bin the AGNs from our sample in several redshift bands to search for pair halos in each of these selected redshift-dependent samples.
-Finally, in Sect.
-4, we will perform a search for pair halos for individual strong AGNs included in our sample.
+Apart from the redshift dependence due to motion of secondary electrons and positrons, geometry of \gray{} propagation introduces another redshift dependent factor which is determined by the ratio of a mean free path of primary TeV \grays{} propagating through the EBL to a distance from the source.
+Below we perform two different analyses to search for a pair halo component to compromise between the number of detected photon events and the tightness of redshift bins.